trubavuong/sweet-placeholder/doc/README.md

         // action on input focus
         // support: 'start', 'resume', 'pause', 'stop'
-        // see below to get more details about 'Placeholder.ActionType'
+        // see below to get more details about 'NaughtyPlaceholder.ActionType'
         focusAction: 'resume',

         // action on input blur (lose focus)
         // support: 'pause', 'stop'
-        // see below to get more details about 'Placeholder.ActionType'
+        // see below to get more details about 'NaughtyPlaceholder.ActionType'
         blurAction: 'pause',

         // action on input clear (empty)
         // support: 'start', 'resume', 'pause', 'stop'
-        // see below to get more details about 'Placeholder.ActionType'
+        // see below to get more details about 'NaughtyPlaceholder.ActionType'
         clearAction: 'start',
     });